Davideshio/Printf/README.md

-Team project done by David
+Team project done by David and ObiChika